elite1122/elite1122/README.md

 ## 🍀About Me

-- 💻 I’m currently working on **Research and Software Development**
+- 💻 I’m currently working on **Research and Artificial intelligence**

-- 🌱 I’m currently learning **Algorithm, Cyber Security and Artificial intelligence**
+- 🌱 I’m currently learning **Algorithm, Cyber Security and Software Development**

 - 🍂 I’m looking to collaborate on **OpenSource Projects**

 - 🔗 All of my projects are available at **[GitHub Profile](https://github.com/elite1122/)**

-- 📧  help.shohan@gmail.com
+- 📧  elitetuber1122@gmail.com